Research Interns@Strathclyde

 Project details

-RI@S particularly encourages limited projects (of up to five weeks).
+RI@S also encourages limited projects (of up to five weeks).
 We will also consider additional flexible working arrangements for summer internships, and supervisors should get in touch with us before applying to discuss these.

 The research activity in which RI@S interns will be involved must constitute an independent, self-contained programme of enquiry that has its own specified aims and objectives.
 It might, where relevant, form part of a larger programme of work in which the student, the department or research group is engaged.
 Additionally, the research could be undertaken in local and regional organisations, businesses and community agencies and development projects with which the department or student has links.